Parking Reforms

 - “Parking Spaces Are Perishable Goods,” Parking Today

-Use the revenue from curb parking to finance public services on the metered blocks
+Establish Parking Benefit Districts that use the revenue from on-street parking to finance public services on the metered streets

 - “How to Improve San Francisco, One Parking Space at a Time, San Francisco Chronicle